 Joanne Kyger poetry exhibits the influence of the Beats, the San Francisco Renaissance, and the Black Mountain poetics.
 She lived in San Francisco and worked with Robert Duncan, studied Zen Buddhism, and travelled to Japan with Gary Snyder, who would later become her husband.
 She explored India with Snyder, Allen Ginsberg and Peter Orlovsky.

 She has written more than twenty books of poetry, the first of which was published after her travels in the East.
-Her work contains her Buddhist principals and Beat ideas, and focuses largely on minute details of everyday life.
+Her work contains her Buddhist principles and Beat ideas, and focuses largely on minute details of everyday life.

 Kyger has also lectured at the University of Naropa, helping Ginsberg and Anne Waldman found the Jack Kerouac School of Disembodied Poetics.